toxicOne-SV01PRO/step-daemon/README.md

 math from top to bottom, with some 32-bit single precision floating point used in hot spots where precision can be leveraged safely.

-* Low RAM: a bit less than 128mb.
+* Low RAM: less than 64mb.
-* Low CPU: runs at about 5-10% CPU on a Raspberry Pi 3.
+* Low CPU: runs at about 4-5% total CPU on a Raspberry Pi 3.
 * Multithreaded pipeline using Akka actors.
 * Bicubic bed leveling with per-step accuracy (vs per-line).
 * OctoPrint compatible.